-On November 16, 2016, Houston City Council approved a two year agreement with Hillco Partners, LLC for state lobbying services for the City of Houston.
-The maximum spending authority for the agreement is $757,050.08.
+On November 9, 2022 Houston City Council voted 16 to 1 to approve a two year agreement with Locke Lord LLP for state lobbying services for the City of Houston.
+The maximum spending authority for the agreement is $757,000.00.

 General City Federal Lobby Contract

-On July 5, 2017, Houston City Council approved a one year agreement with Akin Gump Strauss Hauer & Feld LLP (“Akin Gump”) to advocate for the City before the United States Congress and Federal agencies.
-The maximum spending authority for the agreement is $248,000.
+On July 18, 2018, Houston City Council approved a two year agreement with Akin Gump Strauss Hauer & Feld LLP (“Akin Gump”), with an additional one year option, to advocate for the City before the United States Congress and Federal agencies.
+The maximum spending authority for the agreement is $744,000.

 Akin Gump has provided successful federal representation for the City since February 2005.
 Over the years, the firm has advanced the City’s interests on a broad range of issues including: workforce development, clean air and water, federal flood insurance, water infrastructure, payday lending, NASA and investment in Johnson Space Center, expansion of William P. Hobby Airport for international service, freight rail investment and safety, transportation funding, law enforcement, housing, and disaster assistance.